 “We are ambassadors for Christ as if God were appealing through us….
 Now is the acceptable time; behold, now is the day of salvation.”
 Cor.
 5:20-6:2.

 And how this particular Lenten season – begun with burnt ashes, are a mark of distinction — placed on our foreheads.
-These ashes emphasize our identity on this journey of faith, and how in life and death — we are called to an “invisible kingdom of the heart.”
+These ashes emphasize our identity on this journey of faith as we are called to an “invisible kingdom of the heart.”

-Some ten years ago or so, I went to a charity benefit that supported college scholarship in San Francisco.
-I was there to represent Saint Mary’s College and several of my students who had received the scholarship award, a mark of distinction for our students.
+Ten years ago or so, I went to a charity benefit that supported college scholarship in San Francisco.
+I was there to represent Saint Mary’s College and several of my students who had received scholarship awards, a mark of distinction for our students.

 It was an assembly of Bay Area corporate executives, college teachers and administrators, donors, and the fortunate students who had received these awards.

-As with such events, there was a head table with an array of distinguished people and a list of speakers.
+As is custom, there was a head table with distinguished people and a list of speakers.
 We had begun eating our lunch, when the Master of Ceremonies, came to the microphone to announce that one of the speakers had just arrived and then asked us to stand and welcome this guest.

 In a loud and excited voice, the MC shouted: “Ladies and Gentleman, I’m delighted to welcome to the head table, that world-famous athlete and resident of Marin County, please welcome Jonny Moseley.
 Yes, Jonny Moseley!
 Let’s hear it for Jonny Moseley!”

-The people in hotel dining hall stood and broke into thunderous applause.
+The people in the hotel dining hall stood and broke into thunderous applause.

 Of course, I stood, clapped my hands — but had no clue of who this Jonny Moseley might be?